 We included a brief discussion on the relationship between sampling rates and SES characteristics in Section 3.4.1 Sampling Rate.
 We also note that the anonymity of GPS data hindered in-depth analysis.

-Upon closer inspection of the histogram and the map, we can notice fluctuations within the study area.
+We can notice fluctuations within the study area from the histogram and the map.
 This aligns with findings from prior studies, suggesting the potential geographic bias in GPS data (Li et al. 2023).
-If we compare the sampling rate map with socio-demographic maps (Figure 2), we can observe the areas with larger spatial variability also demonstrate socio-demographic disadvantages, such as fewer vehicle ownership and lower income levels.
+If we compare the sampling rate map with socio-demographic maps (Figure 2), we can observe that the areas with larger spatial variability also demonstrate socio-demographic disadvantages, such as fewer vehicle ownership and lower income levels.
 These socio-demographic disparities position them at the center of the discussion on the issue of food insecurity.
 Consequently, the variation in sampling rates within these communities may carry implications for the findings.
 While further analysis comparing the demographics and socioeconomic status of GPS device users to the general population would enhance our understanding of data representativeness and result generalizability, we currently lack the necessary information for such comparisons.

 We included a discussion on representative bias in GPS data in the Discussion section, stressing its implications.